iholloma/crdh/_essays/v01-01-synthesis-and-large-scale-textual-corpora.md

 nineteenth-century debate about the the disestablishment of the church in Ireland, which raised important questions about agricultural taxation and the ownership of church lands.[^10]

+***Table 5.
+Landlords, Tenants, and Property Questions (Bough Category) and Three Sub-Branch Subcategories of Debate, as Assigned by Scholar***

 <table>
   <thead>